-Apparently, Colombian shamans prefer to use seeds of plants of the Strychnos genus, while Peruvian shamans prefer to use the seeds of Thevetia peruviana.
-Peruvian shamans incorporate yellow oleander seeds into a drink, also called camalonga, along with aguardiente, camphor, and white onion or garlic.
-The drink generally contains two seeds, one male and one female.
-Although it is sometimes said that Thevetia peruviana camalonga seeds may be added to the ayahuasca mixture, I have not found evidence that this is the case.
-In Perú, camalongueros are shamanic practitioners who specialize in the use of this camalonga drink.
+Peruvian shamans incorporate yellow oleander seeds into a drink with the same name ‘camalonga’, along with aguardiente, camphor, white onion, and garlic.
+The drink generally contains two seeds; one male and one female.
+Although it is sometimes said that cabalonga seeds may be added to the ceremonial ayahuasca blend, we have not found evidence that this is common practice in Peru.
+Camalongueros are shamanic practitioners who specialize in the use of this ‘camalonga’ drink.

-The yellow oleander contains the powerful cardiac glycosides thevetin, thevetoxin, peruvoside, ruvoside, and nerifolin, which are found throughout the plant, but are concentrated in the seeds.
-Ingesting yellow oleander seeds can cause abdominal pain, vomiting and diarrhea, dilated pupils, increased blood pressure, dizziness, stimulation of the smooth muscles of the intestine, bladder, uterus, and blood vessels, and a variety of arrhythmias, which can be fatal.
+Cabalonga Blanca, contains the powerful cardiac glycosides thevetin, thevetoxin, peruvoside, ruvoside, and nerifolin.
+These compounds are found throughout the plant but are more concentrated in the seeds.
+Ingesting the seeds can cause abdominal pain, vomiting, diarrhea, increased blood pressure, dizziness, diuretic over-activity, and a variety of arrhythmias, which can be fatal.
 Chewing the seed causes a drying, numbing, or burning sensation in the mouth and throat.
-The sap of the plant can cause skin irritation, sometimes blistering, and the plant has been used as a fish poison.
+The sap of the plant can cause skin irritation, sometimes blistering.

 None of the constituents found in the plant have been reported to be psychoactive.
 It also doesn’t look like they have widespread medicinal use.

 Despite the high toxicity of the plant, there is scientific evidence that Thevetia peruviana could be established as a potential source of effective wound healing compounds, and as a ‘natural anti-cancer product’.